New Orleans Saints: Super Bowl XLIV champions (2009)

 The 2009 season was the team's most successful season, which culminated in the franchise's first league championship win against the Indianapolis Colts in Super Bowl XLIV.
 After achieving a record of 13–0 with their win over the Atlanta Falcons, it marked the Saints' best start to a season in its franchise history.
-The result clinched an NFC playoff berth, a bye in the first round of the playoffs.
+The result clinched an NFC playoff berth and a bye in the first round of the playoffs.
 By winning their first 13 games, the Saints also set the record for the longest undefeated season opening (13–0) by an NFC team since the AFL–NFL merger, surpassing the previous record (12–0) held by the 1985 Chicago Bears.
 However, they would fall victim to the Dallas Cowboys in week 14, going on to end the season with a three-game losing streak.
 The Saints became the first team to win a Super Bowl after losing its last three regular-season games.

 Although its opponents would include winners of 9 of the last 15 NFL MVP awards, the team advanced to the 2009 NFC Championship game where they defeated the Minnesota Vikings, led by Brett Favre, 31–28 in overtime, advancing to their first Super Bowl appearance in franchise history.
 Television ratings for Super Bowl XLIV (44) were the second highest for any TV program, sports or otherwise, in history, as their successful bid to win the Super Bowl was seen by many to represent the city's resurgence after the devastating Hurricane Katrina.